 It has been a while since Apple refreshed the iPad Pro series.
 The next-generation iPad Pro 2022 series is just around the corner.
 And this year, reports suggest that there will be some notable changes to the lineup.

-We will see the Apple M2 chip on the new iPad Pro 2022 series, but adding a 24GB RAM configuration seems unlikely to happen.
-This could happen, given the new RAM-intensive Stage Manager introduced in iPadOS 16.
+We will see the Apple M2 chip on the new iPad Pro 2022 series, but adding a 24GB RAM configuration seems unlikely.
+Given the new RAM-intensive Stage Manager introduced in iPadOS 16, this could happen.

 Furthermore, Gurman suggests that the next-generation iPad Pro series will have wireless charging support.
 This will be a form of MagSafe or Reverse Wireless Charging support as it might not be befitting for a large device like the iPad Pro 12.9-inch to position it on a Qi wireless charger.

-Gurman also expects the next-generation iPad Pro series to come with an upgraded camera system.
+Gurman also expects the next-generation iPad Pro series to have an upgraded camera system.
 This could separate it from the non-Pro iPads, specifically the iPad Air.
 Unfortunately, there is no other information regarding the upgraded camera system on the next-generation iPad Pro series.

-Lastly, Gurman claims that the iPad Pro series will be joined by a new 14.1-inch iPad Pro, which will also feature a mini LED display and the other rumoured features.
+Lastly, Gurman claims that the iPad Pro series will be joined by a new 14.1-inch iPad Pro, featuring a mini LED display and the other rumored features.
 This could be Apple’s answer to Samsung’s Galaxy Tab S8 Ultra, which has a massive 14.6-inch screen.
-Other rumours suggest that Apple will eliminate the 11-inch iPad Pro from the iPad Pro lineup.
+Other rumors suggest that Apple will eliminate the 11-inch iPad Pro from the iPad Pro lineup.
 This means that Apple will only keep the 12.9-inch iPad Pro along with the new 14.1-inch iPad Pro in the lineup.